Smoking a Blunt

 In a way, this was their ritual for communicating with the dead, and it is strong evidence of people getting high on marijuana.

-In this cemetery, many experts found skulls and bones with signs of fatal cuts and breaks.
+Many experts found skulls and bones with signs of fatal cuts and breaks in this cemetery.

 This could be a sign of human sacrifice.
 Also, experts found a harp, a musical instrument, in ancient funerals and sacrificial ceremonies.

 This led them to conclude that there was a burial ritual and that smoking marijuana played a role in commemorating the dead.

 Many experts believe that the image of funerary rites included flames, rhythmic music, and hallucinogenic smoke.